Thermodynamic formalism and Substitutions: Introduction

 First of all in Section \ref{sec-substi} we recall some classical definitions and results on substitutions and symbolic dynamics.
 The last part of this section is devoted to some background on the notion of accidents, defined in \cite{BL1}.

-Then in Section \ref{secthm1} we prove our first theorem.
-The proof can be decomposed in several parts.
-We obtain a formula for $R^mV$ in Lemma \ref{lem:fixecalc}.
-To study the convergence of this term we need to get good estimates for $\de_{i}^{n}(x)$ for $i< t_{n}(x)$ and for any $x\notin\K$.
+Then in Section \ref{secthm1} we prove Theorem \ref{thm:fixe}.
+The proof is decomposed in several parts.
+We obtain a formula for $R^m\varphi$ in Lemma \ref{lem:fixecalc}.
+To study the convergence of this term we need to get good estimates for $\de_{i}^{n}(x)$ (defined in Subsection \ref{sec:acc}) for $i< t_{n}(x)$ and for any $x\notin\K$.
 This is done in Corollary \ref{cor-accidentHkx}.
-Finally we compute the limit in two steps : one for the simplest case $g\equiv 1$ and one for the general case, see Subsection \ref{fin-thm1}.
+Finally we compute the limit in two steps: one for the simplest case $g\equiv 1$ and one for the general case, see Subsection \ref{fin-thm1}.

-In Section \ref{secthm2}, we begin the proof of the second theorem.
-First of all we recall the method, based on the previous work \cite{BL2}, see Lemma \ref{lem:transf}.
-Now we begin by proving the result for a special potential.
-Then in Proposition \ref{prop1} we obtain the first inequality.
-The second one is obtained in Equation \eqref{eq1-cefm}.
-This inequality is improved by Proposition \ref{prop-possible} and Equality \eqref{eq4-cefm}.
-We obtain an explicit upper bound for $C_{\mathcal{EF}}$ in Proposition \ref{prop:calcul:fin}.
-Then Corollary \ref{cor-fin} finishes the proof.
-Proposition \ref{prop:therm:cruc} finishes the proof for a general potential.
-At the end of this section we also summarize the main ingredients of the proof of Theorem \ref{thm:phase} and explain why Theorem \ref{thm:meta-phase} holds.

-In Section \ref{sec:tm} we give a concrete proof of the first theorem for the example of Thue Morse.
+In Section \ref{sec:tm} we give a concrete proof of Theorem \ref{thm:fixe} for the example of the Thue-Morse subshift.